Organized Garage Sale - Tips & Tricks

 Step 1: Snag My Planner and Pick the Perfect Date

 Before anything else, grab my planner.
 Organization is key to a smooth sale!
 I recommend starting with my Garage Sale Planner.
 It’s packed with checklists, pricing guides, and signage to keep you on track.
-Use code: SPRINGSAVINGS for 10% off!

 Now, pick a weekend that works for you.
 Saturdays tend to draw the biggest crowds, especially in spring and early summer.
 Avoid major holidays or local events that might steal your traffic.